Family Law Mediation Attorney in Spokane, WA

 Enlist the Help of Ellen M. Hendrick PLLC

-With extensive experience handling high-conflict, high-asset divorces, no case is too complex for my firm.
+With extensive experience handling high-conflict, high-asset divorces, no case is too complex for our Spokane family law mediation lawyer.
 I can guide you through the mediation process, striving to reduce conflict and reach a positive resolution.
 Trust my firm to walk you through the complicated legal process of divorce and family law matters.

 If you’re considering mediation as a means of dissolving your marriage, I am happy to assist you.
-Call my firm, Ellen M. Hendrick PLLC, at (509) 402-2248.
+Call the Spokane divorce mediation lawyer, Ellen M. Hendrick PLLC, at (509) 402-2248.

 “Ellen is a fighter and I feel extremely grateful for her invaluable representation.”- Patrick R.